jarviscanada/jarvis_data_eng_AyeshaHamad/README.md

 # Ayesha Hamad .
 Jarvis Consulting

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed venenatis a orci ac malesuada.
-Vivamus ligula elit, viverra eu ante porttitor, blandit convallis augue.
-Aliquam justo justo, mollis at lacus eu, rutrum finibus est. Vestibulum venenatis purus id accumsan pretium.
-In efficitur magna nec enim laoreet tincidunt.
-Ut libero metus, scelerisque nec eros vitae, sagittis pellentesque enim.
-Donec dictum felis volutpat, vehicula magna eu, imperdiet elit.
-Phasellus ut velit a massa efficitur faucibus.
-Sed volutpat, lacus sed sagittis luctus, elit.
+I have done BS in Computer Science and have 3 years of programming experience in C++ in mobile application development.
+I have also taken Full Stack Java Development Course from ComIT, Manitoba and Software Quality Assurance Course - Manual and Automation Teasting from JustWin, Ontario to upgrade my knowledge.
+To persue my career in Software Development and Testing feild I also took some certifications and I am Certified Automation Tester, SCRUM Tester and Manual Tester.
+What really excites me is that IT industry is ruling the world and I always wanted to be the part of it.
+I like to code and doing what you like most increases your creativity and productivity as well.
+I have excellent communication and interpersonal skills and always willing to learn new technologies and adapting new environment

 ## Skills

-**Proficient:** Java, C++, OOP, Linux/Bash, RDBMS/SQL, Agile/Scrum, SDLC, Git/GitHub
+**Proficient:** Java, C++, OOP, Data Structures, Linux/Bash, RDBMS/SQL, Agile/Scrum, SDLC, Git/GitHub

-**Competent:** UFT (QTP), Selenium WebDriver (JAVA) implementing Page Object Model and TestNG, ALM Octane (QC), Jira, fermentum
+**Competent:** Test scripting using UFT (QTP), Selenium WebDriver (JAVA) implementing Page Object Model and TestNG, ALM Octane (QC), Jira, Manual Testing

-**Familiar:** Obj-C, C# .Net, fermentum, fermentum, fermentum
+**Familiar:** Obj-C, C# .Net, Rest API, SOAP UI - Web Services, Web designing

 ## Jarvis Projects